 (1) Earnings include net realized and unrealized gains or losses.
 Net realized and unrealized gains or losses can vary substantially from period to period.

-(2) Not applicable for the fiscal year ended December 31, 2012 and the period from January 6, 2011 (date of inception) to December 31, 2011, as the Company had no fixed charges.
+(2) Not applicable for the fiscal year ended December 31, 2012, as the Company had no fixed charges.